octoxalis/ilite/README.md

 __Another kind of source highlighter__

-A lightning-fast, light-weight, __interactive__ highlighter.
+A lightning-fast, light-weight and... __interactive__ highlighter.

 The name __ilite__ is a neologism from the latin word _aliter_ (another) and the english word _highlight_.

 ## Main features

+-  truly <q>slim</q>: ilite minified core script is les than 2200 bytes and each language module around 1000 bytes
--  _ilites_ (sic) only the following sources:
+-  language modules for the following source types:
     - JavaScript
     - CSS stylesheets
     - HTML
     - Nunjucks templates
-- _ilites_ background and/or front, with semi-transparent colors
+- _ilites_ (sic) background and/or front, with semi-transparent colors, easy to configure
 -  _ilites_ lines on cursor hover
--  _ilites_ also specific lines according to a line number Array
 -  _ilites_ any clicked line (which can be toggled later) by underscoring it
+-  _ilites_ specific lines according to a line number Array
 -  covers only the specific properties of these languages/tools I use (but easy to extend)
 -  generate ultra lightweight markup:
 ```<li><i class="i_dec">const</i> <i class="i_uv">I_o</i> =</li>```